 ECO-consciousness is integrated into Doha Bank's daily operations through knowledge sharing, paperless banking, and awareness campaigns on social responsibility to gradually instill the value of 'green culture' within the organization.
-The electronic banking products and services of Doha Bank greatly help reduce paper usage/wastage, reduce carbon footprint, and encourage customers to be environmentally conscious of their activities.
+The electronic banking products and services of Doha Bank greatly help reduce paper usage/ wastage, reduce carbon footprint, and encourage customers to be environmentally conscious of their activities.
 Social Responsibility initiatives focuses on seminars, knowledge sharing and awareness; support for cultural events, e-Newsletters, educational visits, charitable donations and similar activities.

-Doha Bank regularly conducts its 'Al Dana Green Run'.
-The 'Al Dana Green Run' is one of the Bank's major campaigns, which is aimed to raise awareness and motivate people to become advocates of environmental issues as they go about their daily lives.
+Doha Bank regularly conducts its 'AI Dana Green Run'.
+The 'AI Dana Green Run' is one of the Bank's major campaigns, which is aimed to raise awareness and motivate people to become advocates of environmental issues as they go about their daily lives.
 People across age groups, nationalities and social backgrounds came forward enthusiastically to take part in the run.
 Participants included professionals, males and females from different age groups, sports enthusiasts, and members of various socio-cultural groups.
-The bank has hosted the event every year for 15 years, however in 2021, it was postponed due to COVID-19.
-The bank plans to resume hosting Al Dana Green Run in 2022, after receiving the necessary approvals required from local officials.
+The bank has hosted the event every year for 15 years, however in 2022, it was postponed due to FIFA World Cup.
+The bank plans to resume hosting AI Dana Green Run in 2023, after receiving the necessary approvals required from local officials.

 Doha Bank is keen to support all initiatives and social centers that have a positive impact on the lives of less fortunate in communities.
 As part of its commitment, the Bank provides financial assistance to leading non-profit organizations in Qatar, which has become an integral part of its social responsibility program.
-In continuation of its national and community role and commitment to its social responsibilities, Doha Bank made donations to support Qatar Charity's "Educate me!" initiative and to Qatar Red Crescent's campaign for Warm Winter.
+In continuation of its national and community role and commitment to its social responsibilities, Doha Bank made donations to support Qatar Charity's for Warm Winter, Pakistan, Somalia and Iftar Boxes distribution during Ramadan.